Here Are Some Pointers for Selling a TV Show

 - Make an effort not to rely solely on visual assistance

-How do I negotiate a production fee for a TV show?
+How to write a logline for a TV pitch?

 How do I sell an idea for a TV show?